-10 films toddlers will love
+10 best films for toddlers

 1. Curious George

 Will Ferrell stars as The Man in the Yellow Hat, an eccentric museum employee who has a pet monkey – an inquisitive and wonderful creature whose * curiosity * (clue's in the name) often gets the best of him.
-Features a delightful soundtrack by Jack Johnson.

 “The kids enjoyed it and loved the slapstick, toddler-esque behaviour of George.”